MrAtharvTrivedi/Quiz-Game/README.md

 # Quiz-Game

-# This is s quiz game made using pyhton.
+# This is quiz game made using pyhton.
 Feel free to add and remove questions.